rukor/om-ssr-app/README.md

 ```

 The app is then ready to deploy to heroku via git push per heroku's instructions.
 Note that the same applies for other heroku style PaaS like deis and flynn.

+This is a pre-alpha quality proof of concept, pull requests welcome.

+## License

+Copyright © 2015 Roland Ukor

+Distributed under the Eclipse Public License either version 1.0 or (at
+your option) any later version.